Connor-Miller/loot/CONTEXT.md

 keyring, cloned from the relay, synced by `push`/`pull`.
 Ceremony happens once at minting (clone, `peer add`, relay allowlist line); an ephemeral session just starts in the clone directory — session ≠ identity.
 One agent identity to start, minted freely when more are needed.
-Bootstrap grants: none — public content arrives with the clone; restricted keys are withheld by construction, and on-demand grant/maroon is the milestone's audit-trail evidence.
+Bootstrap grants: none — internal content arrives with the clone; restricted keys are withheld by construction, and on-demand grant/maroon is the milestone's audit-trail evidence.
 The genuinely-sealed-from-agents path is `docs/pitch/` (restricted to the dev).